bosley/truk/docs/impl/typechecker.md

 Each validation stage focuses on a single aspect of correctness:
 - Symbol collection builds the scope hierarchy
 - Lambda validation enforces non-capturing semantics
-- Control flow ensures proper use of control structures
-- Type checking validates type compatibility
+- Type checking validates type compatibility and performs inline control flow checks

 ### Visitor Pattern
 All stages use the visitor pattern to traverse the AST, allowing clean separation between the AST structure and validation logic.
+The type checker itself acts as a visitor for type validation.

 ### Incremental Error Collection
 Errors are collected throughout all stages rather than stopping at the first error, providing comprehensive feedback to the developer.